 Oxford United needs its new stadium to survive

-This is an opportunity to secure a permanent, sustainable home for Oxford United and safeguard its future.
+The new stadium presents an opportunity to secure a permanent, sustainable home for Oxford United and safeguard its future.

 This isn’t just about football.
 It’s also about creating economic growth, community benefits, sustainability leadership, and civic pride across Oxfordshire.

-Without this stadium, we lose it all.
 The vision is to create a sustainable sports, entertainment and lifestyle landmark in Oxfordshire which is locally loved and internationally recognised.

 Who we are